 In this story, the 42 year-old-woman received bilateral trigger point injections in the temporal muscles (the muscles of the skull above the jaw) on four occasions at the pain clinic.
-While the medication showed no effect, but after the patient received four sessions of bilateral trigger point injections in the temporal muscles her (pain score) score eventually decreased from 10 to 2.
+While the medication showed no effect, after the patient received four sessions of bilateral trigger point injections in the temporal muscles her (pain score) score eventually decreased from 10 to 2.
 The patient is currently continuing medication while still experiencing headaches at reduced intensities.

 Treatment Botox Injections

 In May 2019, doctors wrote in the journal BMJ case reports (7) of a 51-year-old woman with an extensive medical history.
 “Initially, the patient presented with polypharmacy, having been treated with standard medications such as metoprolol, amlodipine, senna, keppra, topiramate, and Norco.
 The patient’s chronic daily headaches proved resistant to these treatments.
 Nimodipine was given as a vascular smooth muscle stabilizer to treat Reversible Cerebral Vasoconstriction Syndrome as it has been suggested for thunderclap headache treatment.”